-Colour fade: Temporary dyes fade with shampooing and exposure to air.
-This means they need to be frequently reapplied, which can be damaging.
+- Colour fade.
+Temporary dyes fade with shampooing and exposure to air.

-Overlapping: Due to frequent overlapping, temporary dyes can leave you with darker ends and lighter roots.
-The reverse should be true with hair colour.
+- Overlapping.
+Due to frequent overlapping, temporary dyes can leave you with darker ends and lighter roots, which looks unnatural.